 Investment income is taxed at the source.
 On income from dividends, a 25% rate applies.
 Interest income from bonds is taxed at 15%, as is interest income from ones savings account.
-For natural persons, however, this last category is exempt from taxation as long as the interest income does not exceed €1,730 in 2009.
+For natural persons, however, this last category is exempt from taxation as long as the interest income does not exceed a certain maximum amount.